Gear We Love

 You may find affiliate links sprinkled throughout the blog.

 Jaynie walked with this pack for 500 miles on the Camino de Santiago.
 She absolutely loved this pack for many reasons.
 To read a full review click here.
 She was sponsored by Osprey for this pack only.

 2. Osprey Ariel 55 Womens Hiking Backpack Small Tidal Blue This pack Jaynie has used for years.
-It’s significantly bigger than the 36 litre Kyte pack and has a removeable lid.
+It’s significantly bigger than the 36 liter Kyte pack and has a removable lid.

 3. Black Diamond Trekking Poles

 Jaynie uses the Black Diamond Trekking Poles and loves how they are durable and light.
 It really relieves the pressure on your knees when walking downhill.

 These sandals are perfect if you are hiking around water.
 They are great for creek crossings or boating.
 They are also good for walking around a city in the rain.

 These Hoka’s are so comfortable.
 Jaynie wore them on the Camino and she also has a pair for running.
 There is something about the extra shock absorption, which makes long distances easier on the joints.